dan-leo/masters/thesis/v8/3_design.md

 [](C:\GIT\masters\thesis\images\rooftest2.png)

 \begin{figure}[ht]
   \subfloat[Removing the antenna from the attenuator, we find that the data has a slightly thicker tail, and averages around 207.1ms.
-ECL 0.]{
+ECL 0, RSRP -91 dBm.]{
 	\begin{minipage}[c][1\width]{
 	   0.48\textwidth}
 	   \centering